 COURSE & EXAM REGISTRATION

 Both first year students and students re-sitting courses from last year will be registered for all courses and work groups in semester 1 by the Student Services Centre (SSC – email@example.com).
 As of semester 2 (block 3 & 4), first year students can register themselves via uSis.

-In the week before your classes start you can see in uSis for which classes and work group(s) you have been registered for semester 1.
+In the week before your classes start, you can find your class schedule (lectures and workgroups) in Usis or in My Timetable.
 If you need to retake previous courses, your schedule will be taken into account.
-Once registered, changing of work groups is not possible.
+Once registered, changing to other work groups is not possible.

 For transition regulations, please check the Course and Examination Regulations OER